PuChen7/blockchain_simulator/README.md

 When multiple miners adding new chains, the system needs to determine which chain is valid and should be accepted.

 The chain which is the `longest` will be accepted.

+### Wallet
+Wallets store the balance of an individual.

+Wallets store na individual's `keys`.

+* Private Key - used to generate signatures
+* Public Key - used to verify signatures and public address

+Key is an unique String of numbers.

+### Transactions